TradeMe/tractor/packages/tractor/README.md

     module.exports = {
         testDirectory: 'path/to/test/directory', // defaults to root/e2e_tests
-        port: number                             // defaults to 4000
+        port: number,                            // defaults to 4000
-    };
+        beforeProtractor: function,              // a function to run before protractor runs
+        afterProtractor: function                // a function to run after protractor runs };